 1.5 Million Threatened by Starvation; U.N. to Meet with Warlords

-''Somalia is a forgotten country,'' Sahnoun told reporters. ''I don't want to minimize the needs of other countries.
-But when I see the airlift into Sarajevo, I wonder why we can't do it here.''
+''Somalia is a forgotten country,'' Sahnoun told reporters Friday. ''I don't want to minimize the needs of other countries.
+But when I see the airlift into Sarajevo, I wonder why we can't do it here,'' he said.

-The violence has disrupted shipments of emergency food through Mogadishu's port and international airport, depriving tens of thousands of starving people in and around the city.
+The violence has disrupted shipments of emergency food through Mogadishu's ports, depriving tens of thousands of starving people in and around the city.

-Tens of thousands already have died - an estimated 30,000 of them in the months of heavy fighting in Mogadishu, and untold thousands more from starvation from the combined effects of war and drought.
+Tens of thousands already have died from the combined effects of war and drought.

 Somalia's crisis began in January 1991 when the rebel United Somali Congress drove President Mohammed Siad Barre from Mogadishu after a month of heavy fighting.
-Soon, two of the rebel group's leaders, Mohamed Ali Mahdi and Gen. Mohamed Farrah Aidid, began fighting each other for control of the city and the nation.
+Two of the rebel group's leaders, Mohamed Ali Mahdi and Gen. Mohamed Farrah Aidid, soon began fighting each other for control of the city and the nation.

 Neither has succeeded in extending his authority much beyond the city, and the country has dissolved into a patchwork of clan fiefdoms.